class Pathname

 Source

-Iterates over the entries (files and subdirectories) in the directory, yielding a Pathname
+Iterates over the entries (files and subdirectories) in the directory.
+It yields a Pathname

 object for each entry.